 Global variants

-Earlier we describe variants, which are always specific to a component.
+Earlier we described variants, which are always specific to a component or an element.
 For instance, the primary variant of a button.

 Global variants are similar to normal (component-specific) variants, in that components can appear differently in different global variants.
-However, global variants themselves are global to the entire project, meaning that any component can have specific style settings defined under a single “Dark mode” variant.
+However, global variants apply across the entire project, meaning that any component can have specific style settings defined under a single “Dark mode” variant.

 Besides dark mode, there are many other use cases for global variants, where you want many components in the app to change together:

-For instance, a global variant for iOS vs. Android might switch over the look of many components:
+For instance, a global variant for iOS-styled look vs. Google’s Material UI might switch over the look of many components:

 Responsive design using screen variants